Skip to main content

 📜 The Complete Timeline: 2024–2026

-From side project to multi-billion-dollar product line in under two years.
+From side project to a billion-dollar product line in under two years.
 Every date below is drawn from Anthropic announcements, official docs, or named press reporting.

-The July 2025 detour deserves its own sentence, because it was the AI talent war in miniature: Anysphere hired away the two people most identified with Claude Code — Cherny as chief architect and head of engineering, Wu as head of product — and two weeks later both were back at Anthropic.
+The July 2025 detour deserves its own sentence, because it was the AI talent war in miniature: Anysphere hired away the two people most identified with Claude Code — Cherny on the engineering side, Wu on product — and roughly two weeks later both were back at Anthropic.
 Few episodes say more about how strategically important agentic coding had become by mid-2025.

 For the wider company story — the founding, the funding, the model generations — see our full Anthropic and Claude history.